pulumi/terraform-provider-google-beta/website/docs/r/storage_object_acl.html.markdown

 * `role_entity` - (Optional) List of role/entity pairs in the form `ROLE:entity`.
 See [GCS Object ACL documentation](https://cloud.google.com/storage/docs/json_api/v1/objectAccessControls) for more details.
 Must be set if `predefined_acl` is not.

 -> The object's creator will always have `OWNER` permissions for their object, and any attempt to modify that permission would return an error.
-Instead, Terraform automatically adds that role/entity pair to your `terraform plan` results when it is omitted in your config; `terraform plan` will show the correct final state at every point except for at
+Instead, this provider automatically adds that role/entity pair to your deploymentwhen it is omitted in your config; it will show the correct final state at every point except for at
 `Create` time, where the object role/entity pair is omitted if not explicitly set.